anzah1/git-story/README.md

 git tag 2.0
 ```

-There's mail from another customer:
+But before we get to push the release out, there's mail from another customer:
 > Stupid developers!
 I can't believe that my favourite animal camel is
 > missing!!!1!
 I want it right now, don't add anything else, or else!